1. the Handshake Loop-Start:

 At this point or sooner I pull the header cord out of the join and hang the loop itself over the bar of my C-clamp—the loop in the braid acts as the header cord.

 The spiral braid in the photo above is a 6-loop braid, so the two halves of the handshake loop are equal in thickness.
 That wouldn’t be the case for an odd-number-of-loops braid.
-Half the loop would be a little thicker than the other half.
+Half the loop would be a little thicker than the other half, unless you follow my tip for adding a single loop into the braid below the braided loop-start.
+That way you can use, say 6 loops to start the braid, then add in the 7th loop just at the base of the handshake loop start, where the two halves of the loop join together.

-Return to the main Starts Without Ends post to see a tip for adding an ‘odd’ loop into the braid below the braided loop at the top, to avoid a thick-thin loop.
+Click link to return to the main Starts Without Ends post to see my tip for adding an ‘odd’ loop into the braid below the braided loop at the top.

 Last updated Dec/20/2017